Murphy USA Inc. research snapshot

 Valuation and margin of safety

-Around 20.5x TTM EPS, MUSA is not as expensive as premium convenience compounders, but buybacks have raised leverage and reduced book equity, so the stock still needs durable fuel contribution and FCF.
-A clearer margin of safety would require either lower entry multiples or more evidence that elevated margins can persist.
+Around 21x TTM EPS, MUSA is not as expensive as premium convenience compounders, but the stock has risen roughly 51% year to date, buybacks have raised leverage and reduced book equity, and the consensus price target of $596.44 sits below the current price.
+A clearer margin of safety would require either a lower entry multiple or more evidence that elevated margins can persist.

 Source-backed data